 More about this story

-Here are some of my attempts at extreme flash fiction...
+Here is one of my attempts at extreme flash fiction...

 One sunny day a worm went for a wiggle.
-He meet a robin.
+He meets a robin.

 1,500...1,000...500...20...6?
 How low will you go?